susannegulbrandsen/React-Homecare/homecare/README.md

 Authentication and roles:
 - JWT-based login
-- Three roles: Patient, employee and admin
+- Two roles: Patient andemployee
-- Role-based UI and API access
+- Role-based UI and API access based on the role claim in the JWT

+Security configuration (backend)
+- CORS restricted to the known frontend origins, allowing only the HTTP methods GET, POST, PUT and DELETE and the headers Content-Type and Authorization (AllowCredentials unchanged).

+- HTTPS redirection and HSTS enabled in non-Development environments, so production traffic is forced over HTTPS while local Development can still run over HTTP.

+- JWT signing key removed from appsettings.json and no longer stored in the repository.

+- Separate development JWT configuration in appsettings.Development.json with a clear “dev only” dummy key plus issuer and audience, so the project runs locally without extra setup.

+- Strict JWT validation in Program.cs (issuer, audience, lifetime, signing key and claim handling) to ensure only valid tokens can access the API.

 Notifications
 - CRUD
-- Functionality for employee and patient (admin)??
+- Functionality for employee and patient

 Known issues to fix:
+Further recommended security hardening and future improvements are descriped in the project documentation

 Contributors:
 Susanne Røren Gulbrandsen
 Katarina Briså Daoud
 Vilde Nerem
 Nahid Bani Hashem